Blepharoplasty in India

 The incision lines in blepharoplasty surgery are made in such a way that the resulting scars get concealed by the natural structuring of the eyelid region.

-For upper blepharoplasty, an incision is made within the natural crease on the eyelid.
-This allows the surgeon to remove or reposition fat deposits, tighten muscles, and remove excess skin.
+In upper blepharoplasty, a surgical incision is delicately placed within the eyelid’s natural crease.
+Subsequently, the surgeon is able to meticulously remove or reposition any surplus fat, strengthen the underlying muscles, and eliminate excess skin.

 For lower blepharoplasty, the incision is made just below the lower lash line.
 The surgeon can remove the excess skin in the lower eyelid and remove or reposition the excess fat.